MysteryPancake/Houdini-Fun/README.md

 ```

 ## Smoothed steps
 Not smoothstep, smooth steps.
-Smooth steps are good for staggered animations, like points moving between locations.
+This is useful for staggering animations, like points moving along lines.

 <img src="./images/vexemberhilbert.gif?raw=true" width="500">